UniPD-DII-ETCOMP/BioMOR/README.md

 # BioMOR

-This directory contains a code based on FFT and Moder Order Reduction for the parametruc analysis of electromagnetic fields and voxel-based human body interaction
+This directory contains a code based on FFT and Moder Ordel Reduction for the parametruc analysis of electromagnetic fields and voxel-based human body interaction

 -------------------------------------------------------------------